Pilot Locations

 Washington, D.C.
 Public Schools (DCPS)

-DCPS serve approximately 50,000 students, with African American and Latino students comprising 65% and 19%, respectively.
-DCPS students face one of the highest child poverty rates in the country, impacting access to extracurricular educational opportunities.
+DCPS serves approximately 50,000 students, with African American and Latino students comprising 65% and 19%, respectively.
+These students face one of the highest child poverty rates in the country, impacting access to after-school educational opportunities.

-As the nation’s capital, Washington, D.C. offers a unique and opportune environment for civic learning, making it an ideal location for our program’s pilot that will serve as a flagship experience we are excited to lead.
+As the nation’s capital, Washington, D.C. offers a unique and rich environment for civic learning, making it an ideal location for our pilot program.
 By engaging students at an early age, Star Spangled Scholars ensures they are not just learning about democracy in textbooks, but actively participating in their community and civic life.

 -